josdejong/mathjs/docs/reference/functions/format.md

    - `fraction: string`.
 Available values: 'ratio' (default) or 'decimal'.
      For example `format(fraction(1, 3))` will output '1/3' when 'ratio' is configured, and will output `0.(3)` when 'decimal' is configured.
-- `fn: Function`
+- `callback: function`
-  A custom formatting function.
-Can be used to override the built-in notations.
-  Function `fn` is called with `value` as parameter and must return a string.
+  A custom formatting function, invoked for all numeric elements in `value`, for example all elements of a matrix, or the real and imaginary parts of a complex number.
+This callback can be used to override the built-in numeric notation with any type of formatting.
+Function `callback` is called with `value` as parameter and must return a string.
-  Is useful for example to format all values inside a matrix in a particular way.

 ### Parameters